jrandj/redhat/README.md

 1. Install and update software packages from Red Hat Network, a remote repository, or from the local file system

     * The .rpm extension is a format for files that are manipulated by the Redhat Package Manager (RPM) package management system.
-RHEL8 provides tools for the installation and administration of RPM packages.
+RHEL 8 provides tools for the installation and administration of RPM packages.
 A package is a group of files organised in a directory structure and metadata that makes up a software application.

     * An RPM package name follows the below format:
         ```shell